 - Think about the desired outcome, from the successful execution of your purpose.

-“Continuously acquire new and apply current knowledge and skills to 1) develop my mental, physical, emotional, relational and spiritual self; and 2) positively impact my immediate environment by humbly educating and improving the condition of my fellow human beings.”
+“Continuously update & apply knowledge & skills to develop my mental, physical, emotional, & spiritual self to humbly inspire, empower, & improve the condition of my fellow human beings & my immediate environment.”
 (This is my personal purpose statement)

 “Use my musical and artistic talents to bring joy to people searching for inspiration.”

 Developing one’s purpose statement is an on-going process that can and should be tweaked on a regular basis.
 It’s easy to get caught in the routines of daily life and lose sight of the end goal.
 In the next article, I will discuss developing life guiding principles, incorporating positive traits that act as guideposts to keep us headed on the path aligned with our life purpose.
 Stay tuned!